panuhorsmalahti/gulp-tslint/README.md

 });
 ```

-By default, errors are printed to console.log using human-readable "prose" formatting.
+By default, errors are printed to console.log using human-readable 'prose' formatting.
-You can also specify "json" as the formatter, which disables console.log output.
+You can also specify 'json' as the formatter, which disables console.log output.
 The output is always added to file.tslint.output.

 tslint.json is attempted to be read from near the input file.